taladari/rag-firewall/README.md

 - Contribute scanners, policy examples, or framework adapters via pull requests.

 For organizations interested in enterprise features (dashboard, centralized audit, compliance mapping), please reach out to discuss early access.

+---

+RAG Integrity Firewall is a trademark of Tal Adari.
+All rights reserved.